failmap/failmap/docs/source/topics/scanning_policy.md

 Similarly, since a redirect is a flag not to render the content, the content can't be manipulated.
 This also means no X-XSS-Protection or X-Content-Type-Options are needed.
 So just follow all redirects.

+**Wildcard domains cause certificate mismatches**
+It's impossible to automatically see what domains are / aren't used on wildcard DNS records.
+We often get requests to delete results because "the url has been deleted".
+Those requests are processed slowly and might affect the score presented for your organization for a while.
+We hear the major reason to use wildcards is to make it easier adding new services.

+Using a wildcard can have [unexpected side effects](https://security.stackexchange.com/questions/106728/is-lack-of-wildcard-dns-entry-a-security-vulnerability) but more importantly, it makes it harder to know/manage what outward facing IT your organization is managing: this might result in services running longer than expected.

+We don't recommend solving wildcard subdomains with wildcard certificates for [security reasons](https://www.whatissslcertificate.com/what-are-the-pros-and-cons-of-the-wildcard-ssl-certificate/), while technically you can.

+We recommend the automation in managing domains, certificates and IT in general.

 ## Decency